 UC Davis Health is recognized as one of America’s best employers, renowned for its commitment to diversity and reducing health disparities.
 Its top-ranked, nationally recognized School of Medicine, School of Nursing, Medical Center and Children’s Hospital are located in affordable Northern California.
 The region celebrates a vibrant, diverse culture and nationally acclaimed farm-to-fork culinary scene, as well as the natural beauty of the nearby state and national parks.

 Michelle A. James, M.D.

-Chief of Orthopaedic Surgery, Shriners Hospital for Children
+Chief of Orthopaedic Surgery, Shriners Hospitals for Children — Northern California

 Claire Manske, M.D.